[ Subbuteo Menu ][ Teams ][ Accessories ][ Index ][ Links ]

 RZ: Match Scoreboard.

 A slightly altered version of Set Z/C115 - the brown football scoreboard, this set just about managed to outlast the football one.
 As you can possibly see in the picture, the numbers on this board were on slide in, cut-out cards rather than the rotating wheels of the football version.
 The proper brown box is from the late 1970s "hobby crest" range.
-I own a rugby scoreboard of the same era, but mine is in the green football version of this box (with "rugby" written in biro on the lid).
-I've also seen the rugby scoreboard in the earlier "waving boy" green scoreboard box - but with a rugby sticker on the top of the box. *
+I own a rugby scoreboard of the same era, but mine is in the green football version of this box with "rugby" written in biro on the lid.
+This is not uncommon!
+I've also seen the rugby scoreboard in the earlier "waving boy" green scoreboard box - but with a rugby sticker on the top of the box.* Like the line flags, the rugby scoreboard can also turn up in a plain white box adorned with stickers explaining the contents.

 This is an annoying scoreboard to use, because you end up raking around the box trying to find the next number that you need.
 Unless you are organised and lay the numbers out beforehand (as if).
 So I've taken to using the cricket scoreboard for rugby, because this can cope with two numbers up to 999 on the rotating disk system.